Dakuider/Eallfedem/NPCs/SusannaShepherd.md

 # Susanna Shepherd
 ### Lawful Good

-## Role
+## Who are they?

-_Occupation/history?_
+### Appearance

+Female human in her 30s.
+A well fitting dress covered in a tavern keeper's apron.
+She's absolutely stunning.

+### Occupation / Daily Life?

-> She is the owner / operator of The Dancing Pistachio tavern in Lillied Port.
+She is the owner / operator of The Dancing Pistachio tavern in Lillied Port.

-_Appearance?_

-> Absolutely gorgeous.

-_Interactions with others?_
+## How are they?

+### Interaction

+Generally flirtatious.
-> She's flirtations in her interactions with others for fun, and it often gets her patrons in trouble with her husband, Adrian Shepherd.
+She thinks it fun to get flirty patrons in trouble with her husband.

-_Useful knowledge?_

-> She knows a lot of gossip about the Shireguard and their doings since her husband Adrian is a Captain in the Shireguard.
+### Weakness

+What are they bad at?

+### Need

+Probably get less people beat up by her husband.

+### Desire

+She wants her husband to be less stressed.

+### Enemy / Obstacle

+A group of guards in Lillied that seem more roguish and keep getting Captain Adrian in trouble.

+## Why do PCs care?

+### Job Offer

+Will offer the party coin if they can remove the burden of the roguish guards from her husband.